Earth Day Clean Up Poster

 • Harman Gate Park: Laura Shaw and family look forward to your participation.

-• Martindale Park: Bruno Sousa and the Green Party of Oakville gather here.
+• Martindale Park: Bruno Sousa of the Green Party of Oakville welcomes volunteers here.

 • Memorial Park: Gita Zoghi meets volunteers on Hays Boulevard.